Fenugreek A Beneficial Herb, Spice And Amazing Medicine

 The medically used seeds originate in commercial crops in India, Morocco, China, Turkey, and France.
 The dried ripe seeds of fenugreek (Trigonella harboring semen) are used in herbal medicine and as a spice.

-Fenugreek is found in Indian, Persian, and Arabic cuisine and used as condiments and culinary herb, it is less known that it is one of the oldest medicinal plants in the world.
+Fenugreek is found in Indian, Persian, and Arabic cuisine and is used as condiments and culinary herbs; it is less known that it is one of the oldest medicinal plants in the world.

 As a remedy, the fenugreek seeds are used almost exclusively and are considered blood-building, anti-inflammatory, and expectorant.
 In the West, the interest is focused on the Trigonelline present in the seeds, which offers numerous pharmaceutical options.